allegro/blog/_posts/2024-01-01-embed-multicolor-icons-using-a-single-DOM-element.md

 The critical part is that we picked the whole icon, not any fragment, as the parent’s mask, so we have the entire icon visible.
 That’s because the parent layer masks its children.

-We selected an orange color of an `a` for the parent layer.
+We selected the orange color of the `a` for the parent layer.
-Then, we put the two remaining layers on it.
+Then, we put the two remaining layers on top of it.
 The second and third layers are for shadow and border parts, respectively.

-**We can describe this as a cutout of the whole icon in one color covered by one or more shapes in different colors.**
+**We can describe this as the whole icon in single color covered by one or more shapes in different colors.**

 When an icon has intersecting parts, there’s one thing to keep in mind.
 Backgrounds render on top of each other in a particular order: